Annual BlockWork project accepting applications - Salisbury Post

 Annual BlockWork project accepting applications

-The Salisbury Community Appearance Commission and Salisbury Housing Advocacy Commission are now accepting BlockWork applications from Salisbury city neighborhoods through Friday, June 11.
+SALISBURY — The Salisbury Community Appearance Commission and Salisbury Housing Advocacy Commission are accepting BlockWork applications from city neighborhoods through Friday, June 11.

 This year’s BlockWork will be the 11th annual event, highlighting over a decade of improving homes in Salisbury.
 In 11 years, there have been 12 successful BlockWork projects, including two small-scale projects in Green Hills and the North Main neighborhood.
 Last year, volunteers worked in the 200 block of South Clay Street.

 The BlockWork applications and guidelines can be found at www.salisburync.gov/Blockwork.
-Applications can be submitted by postal mail, email or accepted in person with Alyssa Nelson at the City Office Building, 132 N. Main Street, Salisbury NC 28144 by Friday, June 11, 2021.
-For further information, please call 704-638-5235 or email BlockWork@salisburync.gov.
+Applications can be submitted by postal mail, email or accepted in person with Alyssa Nelson at the City Office Building, 132 N. Main Street, Salisbury NC 28144 by Friday, June 11.
+For further information, call 704-638-5235 or email BlockWork@salisburync.gov.

 Political Notebook: Bills from local lawmakers advance to other chamber